aiDAPTIV-Phison/aiDAPTIV/Page_Sections/Installation/llama.cpp/README.md

 ---

-## ✅ Prerequisites (NVIDIA DGX Spark–Style Inference)
+## ✅ Prerequisites (NVIDIA DGX Spark - Style Inference)

-This guide is intended for **inference-only workflows** and is **designed and validated for NVIDIA GPU–based systems following a DGX Spark–style architecture**.
+This guide is intended for **inference-only workflows** and is **designed and validated for NVIDIA GPU – based systems following a DGX Spark – style architecture**.

-The llama.cpp integration in this guide is **NVIDIA GPU–specific** and leverages CUDA for execution, with the Phison aiDAPTIV SSD used for **KV-cache offload** to extend effective GPU memory during inference.
+The llama.cpp integration in this guide is **NVIDIA GPU – specific** and leverages CUDA for execution, with the Phison aiDAPTIV SSD used for **KV-cache offload** to extend effective GPU memory during inference.